wso2/docs-is/en/docs/learn/extension-points-for-oauth.md

 <td>Usage</td>
 <td><p>This extension point can be used to implement a grant validator that validates the grant request sent to the ' <em>/oauth2/token</em> ' endpoint.
 Request parameters and headers can be validated by implementing this extension point.<br />
-If a new grant type is being implemented and defined with a new grant type identifier with the <a href="#oauth-grant-handler">OAuth Grant Handler</a> extension, you must also implement a grant validator and register that against the same grant type identifier from the <em>deployment.toml</em> .<br />
+If a new grant type is being implemented and defined with a new grant type identifier with the <a href="../../learn/extension-points-for-oauth#oauth-grant-handler">OAuth Grant Handler</a> extension, you must also implement a grant validator and register that against the same grant type identifier from the <em>deployment.toml</em> .<br />
 If a supported grant type is to be modified you may implement a grant validator if needed, otherwise supported grant type validators can be reused.</p></td>
 </tr>